 To achieve these objectives, CWEALF's work is divided into three core programs, Legal Education, Public Policy and Advocacy, and Research and Evaluation.
 Through these programs, CWEALF initiates services to educate and empower women and girls to ensure they have the tools, knowledge and avenues to reach their goals.

-With the expansion of our Legal Education program and ourGirls & STEM program, CWEALF is looking for volunteers to both volunteer their time on the Information & Referral line and during implementation of Expos.
-Additionally, the increased attentionto our communications efforts has put us in a position to seek assistance from experts in the area of marketing and communication.
-This can be through either volunteer work, consulting firms, or as a board member.
+With the expansion of our Legal Education program and ourGirls & STEM activities, CWEALF is looking for volunteers to both staff the Information & Referral line and assist in Expos.
+Additionally, the increased attention to our communications efforts has put us in a position to seek assistance from experts in the area of marketing and communication.
 Finally, a very important aspect to our Legal Education Program is our ability to appropriately refer clients to attorneys in their areas.
-We continue to seek attorneys that are willing to sign on to our Cooperating Attorney list in order to be able to offer our clients a full range of services.
+We continue to seek attorneys that are willing to join our Cooperating Attorney network in order to be able to offer our clients a full range of services.

 longest running program is its Information & Referral Service

 & Referral (I&R) services were provided strictly via the

 phone.
 However, as the community needs changed, the service has evolved to include a more comprehensive in-person advocacy

 CWEALF’s Legal Education Program provides essential information to everyone who contacts the agency.
 This includes I & R, Advocacy, Community Outreach, and Community Education.
 CWEALF provides clients with free legal information, bilingual services, referrals to partner agencies and cooperating attorneys, and community education on family law, employment, educational equity and civil rights law.